Leptons as Hadrons

 W+, W-, Z0 and neutrinos

-In earlier times one thought the neutrinos were massless and so the neutrinos propagate at light speed.
+In earlier times was thought that the neutrinos were massless and so the neutrinos propagate at light speed.
 The picture then is strange but not immediately leading to contradiction.
 But since the neutrinos turn out to have some mass, things are different.

-spin -1/2 neutrino's and spin +1/2 antineutrinos do exist but never occur in observations nor in calculations (4.12)
+spin -1/2 neutrinos and spin +1/2 antineutrinos do exist but never occur in observations (2.4)

 Neutrinophotons

-The neutrinophoton would be able to decay again, but it has the choice to decay to an elecron neutrino and an anti electron neutrino, or to a muon neutrino plus anti muon neutrino, or tau neutrino plus anti tau neutrino, depending on available energy.
+The neutrinophoton would be able to decay again, but it has the choice to decay to an electron neutrino e and an anti electron neutrino e, or to a muon neutrino μ plus anti muon neutrino μ, or tau neutrino τ plus anti tau neutrino τ, depending on available energy.
 The neutrinophoton can convert between neutrino types, is the conjecture.
+(3.1)

-Is there a difference between a photon made of an electron and a positron, and a photon made of a muon and an antimuon?
-Should there be a difference between merging electron neutrinos and antineutrinos, and merging muon neutrinos and antineutrinos, or merging tau neutrinos and antineutrinos?
+Is there a difference between a photon made of an electron and a positron, and a photon made of μ and μ?
 Since mass is the only difference between the generations, and since in the photon the particle absorbs mass at the same rate as the antiparticle emits mass, so they coincide massless, I suppose there is no difference observable.
 So the photon should be able to convert between the e+ e-, the mu+ mu- and the tau+ tau- pairs.
 Sufficiently energetic photons can decay into a mu+ mu- pair or a tau+ tau- pair.

-But wait - the spin of e.g. the electron neutrino is +1/2 or -1/2.
+But wait - the spin of e.g. the electron neutrino is +1/2 or -1/2, and -1/2 is forbidden for a neutrino.
 To form a spin 1 neutrinophoton, the spins of the neutrino and the antineutrino have to align:

 +1 = spin neutrinophoton = spin e + spin e = +1/2 +1/2 = +1 or